sedum roof

 • Check the drains regularly.

-• Annual fertilization benefits the planting.
+• Annual fertilization benefits the plants.